Wednesday, July 4, 1984

 We sat at a table with Roy and Jayne Hawthorne and their two grandchildren.
 The longer we sat there, the more we learned this couple had quite a story to tell.
 Roy was Navajo, and he and his wife invited us to stay at their place in Window Rock, Ariz., tomorrow night.

 The Navajo rodeo was insane.
 The Navajo cowboys are fearless, and took chances with bareback bronco riding, calf roping, saddled bronco riding, bull riding, and steer wrestling.
 The announcer spoke in Navajo first, then translated into English.
+Laughter from the Navajos in the crowd warned us a punchline was coming.
 George “the Clown” did his schtick in the middle of the ring to take the audience’s mind off the sight of some poor cowboy being loaded into an ambulance after being thrown from a bull.

 The paramedics returned in a fire engine during the fireworks show.
 About five minutes into the show, the overflow crowd saw a dazzling finale of ground fireworks.
 The show seemed short, and we could see an orange glow over where they set off the fireworks.
 We all cheered, then hushed when we realized the hillside was on fire.
 We later learned that about $2,000 in fireworks went up in a flash when a dud didn’t take off but exploded on the ground, igniting about 250 fireworks.